MLChain/MLChain/api/core/model_runtime/docs/en_US/predefined_model_scale_out.md

 - Map Invoke Errors

-When a model call fails, map it to a specific `InvokeError` type as required by Runtime, allowing Dify to handle different errors accordingly.
+When a model call fails, map it to a specific `InvokeError` type as required by Runtime, allowing Mlchain to handle different errors accordingly.

 Runtime Errors: